Exploring the Bitcoin Mesoscale: Results

-Generally speaking, a large SCC, incorporating the vast majority of nodes, starts emerging in 2012, `stabilizes' around mid-2013 and persists until 2016.
-More specifically, during the biennium 2012-2013 the SCC steadily rises until it reaches $\simeq 30\%$ of the network size; afterwards, during the biennium 2014-2015, it remains quite constant; then, during the last two years covered by our data set (i.e. 2016-2018), it shrinks and the percentage of nodes belonging to it goes back to the pre-2012 values.
-While in the biennium 2014-2016 the percentage of nodes constituting the SCC is larger than the percentage of nodes belonging to the other subsets, since 2016 this is no longer true: in fact, while both the SCC and the OUT-component shrink, the IN-component becomes the dominant portion of the network.
+\end{itemize} As Figure \ref{fig:bow_tie} confirms, an SCC starts emerging in 2012, ``stabilizes'' around mid-2013 and persists until the end of 2015.
+Specifically, the SCC steadily rises during the biennium 2012-2013 and reaches $\simeq 30\%$ of the network size; afterwards, during the biennium 2014-2015, its size remains quite constant; then, during the last two years covered by our data set (\textit{i.e.}, 2016 and 2017), it shrinks and the percentage of nodes belonging to it goes back to the pre-2012 values.
+While during the biennium 2014-2015 the percentage of nodes constituting the SCC is larger than the percentage of nodes belonging to the other components, this is no longer true since 2016: in fact, while both the SCC and the Out-Component shrink, the In-Component becomes the dominant portion of the network.\cite{note1}\

-Different results have been reported in \cite{maesa2019bow}: however, this may be due to the different data collection and data mining processes implemented there.

-\paragraph{Dyadic motifs.} Let us now consider the structure of dyadic motifs, meaning the patterns involving two nodes.
-Althought the number of dyadic motifs is very limited and of easy definition, these may be of interest to study the evolution of economic networks \cite{Squartini:2013, squartini2015stationarity}.

-On a directed network $G(N, E)$, given two nodes $i,j \in E$ you can observe three disjoint possibilities: \begin{itemize} \item a \textit{reciprocated dyad}: $(i,j), (j,i) \in E$, meaning a connection exists both from $i$ to $j$ and vice versa.
-We denote the total number of reciprocated dyads in the network as $L^{\leftrightarrow}$ \item a \textit{non reciprocated dyad}: $(i,j)\in E$ or $(j,i)\in E$, meaning only one of the two possible links exists.
-We denote the total number of non reciprocated dyads as $L^{\rightarrow}$ \item an \textit{empty dyad}$(i,j), (j,i) \notin E$, meaning no link exists between the two nodes.
-The total number of empty dyads is denoted by $L^{\centernot{\leftrightarrow}}$ \end{itemize}